 Processing Integrity Criteria 1.2

 When an organization pursues SOC 2 compliance, an auditor will verify that they comply with the common criteria listed in the 2017 Trust Services Criteria.
-In addition to the common criteria, though, there’s additional criteria for the availability, confidentiality, processing integrity, and privacy categories.
+In addition to the common criteria, though, there are additional criteria for the availability, confidentiality, processing integrity, and privacy categories.
 If an organization opts to include the processing integrity category in their audit, they need to comply with the additional criteria for processing integrity.
 Processing integrity criteria 1.2 says, “The entity implements policies and procedures over system inputs, including controls over completeness and accuracy, to result in products, services, and reporting to meet the entity’s objectives.”
 What does this mean for organizations and how do they comply with this criterion?
 Let’s discuss why organizations need to understand how data is put into their system.

 Understanding How Data is Put Into Your System

 The processing integrity category asks whether or not a service organization’s processing services are provided in a complete, accurate, and timely manner.
-To demonstrate compliance with this category, organizations need to not only demonstrate that they perform their due diligence to ensure the quality of accuracy of the data they process, but they also need to show their auditors that they know how data is put into their system.
-If organizations don’t know how data is being input into their systems, critical mistakes could be missed, which could make the data incomplete and inaccurate and could seriously impact a client’s ability to use that data.
-Considering this, organizations who include the processing integrity category in their SOC 2 audit will need to demonstrate that they have policies and procedures in place that guide how they input data into their system.
+To demonstrate compliance with this category, organizations need to not only demonstrate that they perform their due diligence to ensure the quality or accuracy of the data they process, but they also need to show their auditors that they know how data is put into their system.
+If organizations don’t know how data is being inputted into their systems, critical mistakes could be missed, which could make the data incomplete and inaccurate and could seriously impact a client’s ability to use that data.
+Considering this, organizations that include the processing integrity category in their SOC 2 audit will need to demonstrate that they have policies and procedures in place that guide how they input data into their system.